d-uzlov/k8s-homelab/video/ome/readme.md

 If you are behind NAT you need to set up port forwarding.

-You can skip port forwarding for Provide service if you don't want to stream from outside of LAN.
+You can skip port forwarding for Streamer service if you don't want to stream from outside of LAN.

 You can skip port forwarding for WebRTC if you don't plan on using WebRTC for watching video.